defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

-This way the section layout provider is updated between view updates and the layout is always the most recent one if derived from the data model.
+This way we ensure the section layout provider is kept up-to-date between view updates so that the layout is always the most recent one if derived from the data model.
 Note that the optional `sectionLayoutProvider` stored by the `Coordinator` can here be safely force unwrapped, as it will always be available when layout is triggered by a view update.
-We also updated the `layout(context:)` method with a `Context` parameter.
+We also updated the `layout(context:)` method with a `Context` parameter to retrieve the coordinator from.

-## Cell Layout API
+## Cell Layout

-Our `CollectionView` first implementation is almost finished.
-The cell provider closure of our `UICollectionViewDiffableDataSource` is namely still missing.
+Our `CollectionView` first implementation is almost finished, but the cell provider closure of our `UICollectionViewDiffableDataSource` is still missing.
 Recall that we don't want to layout cells with UIKit code but with SwiftUI declarative syntax.
 How should we now proceed?

-SwiftUI syntax is built on top of function builders, more precisely view builders.
-To be able to associate SwiftUI cells with their `UICollectionViewCell` counterparts (which we still need internally for our `UICollectionView` implementation), we simply ensure our view builder signature mirrors the one of `UICollectionViewDiffableDataSource` cell provider:
+SwiftUI syntax is built on top of [function builders](https://www.swiftbysundell.com/articles/deep-dive-into-swift-function-builders), more precisely [view builders](https://developer.apple.com/documentation/swiftui/viewbuilder).
+To be able to associate SwiftUI cells with their `UICollectionViewCell` counterparts (which we still need internally for our `UICollectionView` implementation), we simply have our view builder signature mirror the one of `UICollectionViewDiffableDataSource` cell provider:

 ```
 struct CollectionView<Section: Hashable, Item: Hashable, Cell: View>: UIViewRepresentable {